Marker Logo

 this page online

 25° 57.01′ N, 97° 30.352′ W. Marker is in Brownsville, Texas, in Cameron County.
-Marker is at the intersection of East Ruben M Torres Boulevard and Frontage Road, on the right when traveling west on East Ruben M Torres Boulevard.
+It is at the intersection of East Ruben M Torres Boulevard and Frontage Road, on the right when traveling west on East Ruben M Torres Boulevard.
 The marker is located on the north side of the Brownsville Convention & Visitors Bureau.
 Touch for map.
 Marker is at or near this postal address: 650 E Ruben M Torres Blvd, Brownsville TX 78520, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Palo Alto Battlefield National Park (here, next to this marker); The Battle of Palo Alto (here, next to this marker); Cameron County (within shouting distance of this marker); Monumental History (approx. 1.4 miles away); The Resaca de la Palma Battlesite (approx. 1.4 miles away); Border War (approx. 1.4 miles away); Resaca de la Palma (approx. 1.4 miles away); The Battle of Resaca de la Palma (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Palo Alto Battlefield National Park (here, next to this marker); The Battle of Palo Alto (here, next to this marker); Cameron County (within shouting distance of this marker); Monumental History (approx. 1.4 miles away); The Resaca de la Palma Battlesite (approx. 1.4 miles away); Border War (approx. 1.4 miles away); Resaca de la Palma (approx. 1.4 miles away); The Battle of Resaca de la Palma (approx. 1.4 miles away).
 Touch for a list and map of all markers in Brownsville.

 Brownsville C.S.A.
 Marker - Reverse Side image.
 Click for full size.

-Photographed By James Hulse, April 18, 2023
+Photographed by James Hulse, April 18, 2023

 2. Brownsville C.S.A.
 Marker - Reverse Side